JoyE-HOU/final-project_health-squad_frontend/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by my mother, Deborah Evans.
+Love you!!!
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to my instructors and cohort at Flatiron School.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@joy-evans](https://joy-evans.medium.com/) - feel free to contact me!

 <!-- Optional -->